 Model training tips & tricks#

-Limiting a GPU’s memory consumption#
+TensorFlow Engine: Limiting a GPU’s memory consumption#

-All GPU memory is allocated to training by default, preventing other Tensorflow processes from being run on the same machine.
+With TensorFlow, all GPU memory is allocated to training by default, preventing other Tensorflow processes from being run on the same machine.

 A flexible solution to limiting memory usage is to call deeplabcut.train(..., allow_growth=True), which dynamically grows the GPU memory region as it is needed.
 Another, stricter option is to explicitly cap GPU usage to only a fraction of the available memory.
 For example, allocating a maximum of 1/4 of the total memory could be done as follows: